huggingface/datasets/docs/source/loading_datasets.rst

 - JSON files (with the :obj:`json` script),
 - text files (read as a line-by-line dataset with the :obj:`text` script),
 - pandas pickled dataframe (with the :obj:`pandas` script).
+- image folder (a directory containing folders named after each class with images within)

 If you want to control better how your files are loaded, or if you have a file format exactly reproducing the file format for one of the datasets provided on the `HuggingFace Hub <https://huggingface.co/datasets>`__, it can be more flexible and simpler to create **your own loading script**, from scratch or by adapting one of the provided loading scripts.
 In this case, please go check the :doc:`add_dataset` chapter.